Lootcode-Dev/lootcode/src/problems/the_tower/the_chronoqueue/problem.md

 ## Output

 If input is zero, output "now".
-Otherwise, output the duration is expressed as a combination of years, days, hours, minutes, and seconds.
+Otherwise, output the duration expressed as a combination of years, days, hours, minutes, and seconds.

 ```
 1 minute and 2 seconds